amethyst/amethyst/book/src/prefabs/prefabs_in_amethyst.md

 > **Note:** This page assumes you have read and understood [assets].

-Many game engines &ndash; including Amethyst &ndash; treat prefabs as [assets], and so they are usually stored as files and loaded at runtime.
+Many game engines – including Amethyst – treat prefabs as [assets], and so they are usually stored as files and loaded at runtime.
 After loading the asset(s), prefabs have additional processing to turn them into [`Component`]s and attach them to entities.

 ## Representation

 There are two representations of a prefab:

-* Stored representation, distributed alongside the application.
+- Stored representation, distributed alongside the application.
-* Loaded representation, used at runtime to instantiate entities with components.
+- Loaded representation, used at runtime to instantiate entities with components.

 The remainder of this page explains these at a conceptual level; subsequent pages contain guides on how Amethyst applies this at a code level.